Please meet the summer galette that celebrates all the colors of the stone fruit rainbow!

 How to Make this Galette

-- Slice stone fruit and toss with sugar, salt, lemon juice & zest, vanilla (optional), cornstarch and a pinch of salt.
+- Prep filling and slice stone fruit.
+Toss with sugar, salt, lemon juice & zest, vanilla (optional), cornstarch and a pinch of salt.

-- Roll out dough, transfer to a baking sheet or tray and pile fruit on center of dough. (may need to chill dough after rolling out if it heats up too much).
+- Roll out dough, transfer to a baking sheet or tray and pile fruit on center of dough.
+(May need to chill dough after rolling out if it heats up too much).
+Can place rolled out dough on a tart pie for an even easier assembly.

 Notes & Variations